 Information about Cyclosporine

-Cyclosporine is used for rheumatoid arthritis, psoriasis, bone marrow transplantation, nephrotic syndrome, uveitis, Atopic dermatitis and prevention of organ rejection in transplant patients.
+Cyclosporine is used for prevention of organ rejection in transplant patients, rheumatoid arthritis, psoriasis, bone marrow transplantation, nephrotic syndrome, uveitis and Atopic dermatitis.

 How cyclosporine works

 Cyclosporine is an immunosuppressant.
 It works by suppressing your body’s immune response.